UCLA-VAST/Merlin-UCLA/README.md

 The loop bellow the pragma will be pipeline and the innermost loop will be fully unrolled.

+Note: `#pragma ACCEL pipeline flatten` can also be use as `#pragma ACCEL pipeline` if all the innermost loop are fully unrolled.

 ###### Tile 1D / Strip mining

 `#pragma ACCEL tile factor=<tile size>`